The Epraise Reward Scheme

 Our House Point reward scheme recognises students’ achievements over the course of the academic year.

 There are three levels to the Award, similar to the Duke of Edinburgh.
-Students can achieve Bronze, Silver or Gold Standard.
-To achieve Bronze, students must ordinarily accumulate in excess of 1,250 house points, more for Silver and Gold.
+Students can achieve Bronze, Silver, Gold or Platinum Standard.
+To achieve Bronze, students must ordinarily accumulate in excess of 1,250 house points, more for Silver, Gold and Platinum.

 It is expected that most of our students will work to achieve at least Bronze standard as daily points are awarded for meeting the basic expectations of the school day, such as attending regularly, on time and with the right equipment for learning.